|

 Keywords: History, Experience, Exhibition, Relics

-What to see: The Gifu Sekigahara Battlefield Memorial Hall (Sekigahara Battlefield Memorial Hall), a 10-minute walk from JR Sekigahara Station, recently opened in 2020, is a must-see spot for lovers of Japanese history.
+What to see: The Gifu Sekigahara Battlefield Memorial Hall (Sekigahara Battlefield Memorial Hall), a 10-minute walk from JR Sekigahara Station, opened in 2020, is a must-see spot for lovers of Japanese history.

 More than 400 years ago, the Battle of Sekigahara took place here.
-When Toyotomi Hideyoshi, the de-facto ruler of Japan, died of illness, and his general, Tokugawa Ieyasu, grew in power.
+When Toyotomi Hideyoshi, the de-facto ruler of Japan, died of illness, his general, Tokugawa Ieyasu, grew in power.
 Tokugawa Ieyasu then violated the prohibitions on warfare and Ishida Mitsunari, a loyal general to the Hideyoshi family, started a northern expedition against Ieyasu.
 These actions culminated in a decisive battle at Sekigahara, near Mino (Present-day Gifu).
-Tokugawa Ieyasu won the fight and laid the foundation for the Tokugawa's centuries-long rule, and is known as the decisive battle that ended the Warring States period.
+Tokugawa Ieyasu won the fight and laid the foundation for the Tokugawa family's centuries-long rule, and is known as the decisive battle that ended the Warring States period.

 The site of the ancient battlefield memorial hall is on the plains of the battle.
 The museum features a stunning Ground Vision exhibition, a display room with artifacts from the Warring States period, an experience area, and an observation room with a panoramic view of the battlefield, giving you a sense of the excitement of the period.